johnfairh/site/ruby_swiftpm.md

 Other Ruby version managers exit.
 Presumably these do not install into paths involving `rbenv`.

-On Linux & macOS homebrew, the headers end up in `prefix/ruby-x.y.z`.
-Debian puts the arch headers in `prefix/arch/ruby-x.y.z`.
+On Linux & macOS Homebrew, the headers end up in `prefix/ruby-x.y.z`.
+Debian puts the arch header directory under in `prefix/arch/ruby-x.y.z`.

 All this means is that the Ruby umbrella header file and include directories can be in various places depending on how the user's machine is set up and what version of Ruby they want to run against.

-For the system Ruby, the header files are shipped as part of Xcode rather than MacOS, in `$(xcrun --show-sdk-path --sdk macosx)/System/Library/Frameworks/Ruby.framework/Headers`.
+For the system Ruby, the header files are shipped as part of Xcode rather than macOS, in `$(xcrun --show-sdk-path --sdk macosx)/System/Library/Frameworks/Ruby.framework/Headers`.
 Apple have munged the arch-specific include dir
 (`ruby/config.h`) into the main one.

 And that `xcrun` could give different answers on different machines.

+### Linux

+On Linux, `#include <ruby.h>` fails to compile due to a missing dependency on `<termios.h>` for `pid_t` or something.
+Maybe this is due a difference between `clang` used by SPM and `gcc` that Ruby probably expects.
+Easy enough to work around.

 ### Clang modules and headers

-When a header is given in a module map, and that header includes others, clang is smart enough to look for them relative to that first header.
+When a header is given in a module map, and that header includes others, Clang is smart enough to look for them relative to that first header.
 The native macOS Ruby structure is:
 ```